rbill109/SideProject/Project_Study/Nakalacou_2021/ReadMe.md

 # yonsei-ml
 Repository for organizing material from the Yonsei ML study group.
-@ Yonsei University (Seoul), Department of Statistics & Data Science.
+@ Yonsei University (Seoul), Department of Statistics & Data Science. <br>
 [Notion](https://www.notion.so/03c0e8bd25814fcaaa7397839edb97a5)

 ## What we have studied